openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 150: Minimum brightness level

-Minimum brightness level - initialised at calibration This parameter is set automatically during the calibration process, but can be changed manually after the calibration.
+Minimum brightness level - initialised at calibration
+<p&gtThis parameter is set automatically during the calibration process, but can be changed manually after the calibration.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 1</p&gt <p&gtAvailable values:</p&gt <p&gt1-98 (1-98%, 1% step) – level of brightness</p&gt

-Parameter size: 1B

-Default value: 1

-Available values:

-1-98 (1-98%, 1% step) – level of brightness
 Values in the range 1 to 98 may be set.

 The manufacturer defined default value is ```1```.